Financial Advice

 • Don't give up!

-• Shop for clothes at thrift shops (especially for young kids).
+• List of ways to save money: Shop for clothes at thrift shops (especially for young kids).
 Many times you can find gently worn or even new clothes for 1/10 the price of new (or less).

 • Pay bills online.
 Its safe and I save $50 a year on stamps.